Tycho Brahe Medal

 in recognition of his central role in the development of the European Southern Observatory facilities that have resulted in Europe's world-leading role in ground-based astronomy.

-Massimo Tarenghi has played a sequence of pivotal roles in the development of the European Southern Observatory (ESO) through 35 of ESO's 50 year history.
+The European Astronomical Society awards its 2013 Tycho Brahe Prize to Professor Massimo Tarenghi in recognition of his outstanding contributions to the development of all of the major telescopes and facilities of the European Southern Observatory (ESO).
+He played a sequence of pivotal roles in the development of the European Southern Observatory (ESO) through 35 of ESO's 50 year history.
 His work on the MPIA 2.2m telescope, the New Technology Telescope (NTT), the Very Large Telescope (VLT), the Atacama Large Millimeter Array (ALMA), and the European Extremely Large Telescope (E-ELT) has resulted in a paradigm-changing observational infrastructure.

 Massimo Tarenghi is of Italian nationality.
 He did his studies at the University of Milan where he soon developed a passion for astronomy and for building ever larger and efficient telescopes.
 In parallel to his career at ESO, Tarenghi has been Professor of Astrophysics at the University of Milano and is a member of the Accademia Nazionale dei Lincei.
 His astronomical interests include galaxy clusters, the large-scale distribution of galaxies in the universe, and active galactic nuclei.
 In 2006 he was appointed Commendatore della Repubblica Italiana for his scientific achievements.
 He spends now part of his time in Germany and part in Chile.